mailtoharshit/awesome-salesforce/README.md

 * [Salesforce Developer Releations Blog](https://developer.salesforce.com/blogs/) - Managed by Salesforce Developer Relations Team, you will find coolest of updates in the world of Salesforce, mostly experienments, features and developer evagelist blog official from this podium.
 * [Salesforce Engineering Blog](https://developer.salesforce.com/blogs/engineering/) - Covers latest update from engineering team, you will find updates about core engineering and product releated post and some awesome people to follow
 * [Andrew Fawcett](http://andyinthecloud.com/) - CTO at Financialforce.com, Author and known for his outstanding contribution to Salesforce Community.
 [Read More](http://andyinthecloud.com/about/)
-* [Christophe Coenraets](http://coenraets.org/blog/) - Christophe Coenraets is a Developer Evangelist for Salesforce.com where he focuses on mobile application development, [Read More] (http://coenraets.org/blog/bio/)
+* [Christophe Coenraets](http://coenraets.org/blog/) - Christophe Coenraets is a Developer Evangelist for Salesforce.com where he focuses on mobile application development, [Read More](http://coenraets.org/blog/bio/)
-* [Harshit Pandey -(Oyecode)](http://www.oyecode.com/) - Harshit Pandey is Principal Technical Architect at Intuitive Surgical, previously Technical Architect at Salesforce.com Developer Relations Team and build  [Trailhead](https://developer.salesforce.com/trailhead) while at Salesforce, love to expriement with ever evoloving capacities of Salesforce [Read More] (https://about.me/harshit.pandey)
+* [Harshit Pandey -(Oyecode)](http://www.oyecode.com/) - Harshit Pandey is Principal Technical Architect at Intuitive Surgical, previously Technical Architect at Salesforce.com Developer Relations Team and build  [Trailhead](https://developer.salesforce.com/trailhead) while at Salesforce, love to expriement with ever evoloving capacities of Salesforce [Read More](https://about.me/harshit.pandey)
 * [Jeff Doughlas](http://blog.jeffdouglas.com/) - Senior Technical Consultant at Appirio & Developer Evangelist Architect at topcoder specializing in cloud-based, APIs & mobile apps.
-[Read More] (http://blog.jeffdouglas.com/about/)
+[Read More](http://blog.jeffdouglas.com/about/)
-* [Keir Bowden](http://bobbuzzard.blogspot.com/)- Also known as Keir Bowden and Keir is Chief Technical Officer at BrightGen, a Salesforce Platinum Partner, in the United Kingdom.[Read More] (https://www.blogger.com/profile/07815472992351343395)
+* [Keir Bowden](http://bobbuzzard.blogspot.com/)- Also known as Keir Bowden and Keir is Chief Technical Officer at BrightGen, a Salesforce Platinum Partner, in the United Kingdom.[Read More](https://www.blogger.com/profile/07815472992351343395)
 * [Enrico Murru -(Nerd @ Work)](http://blog.enree.co/) - Also known as Enreeco or ForceLogic.Ultra geek tech lover mercenary software developer and Salesforce enthusiast.
-[Read More] (http://enree.co/)
+[Read More](http://enree.co/)
 * [Peter Knolle](http://peterknolle.com/) - Peter Knolle enjoys working with all kinds of different technologies.
 Certified Salesforce.com professional, and Force.com MVP.
-[Read More] (http://peterknolle.com/about/)
+[Read More](http://peterknolle.com/about/)
-* [Abhinav Gupta -(TechGerm)](http://www.tgerm.com/)- Force.com MVP & Architect - Passionate about S1 & Javascript, Architect by Profession and now owner of his company focusing on salesforce Consulting [Read More] (https://plus.google.com/+AbhinavGuptaIn/posts)
+* [Abhinav Gupta -(TechGerm)](http://www.tgerm.com/)- Force.com MVP & Architect - Passionate about S1 & Javascript, Architect by Profession and now owner of his company focusing on salesforce Consulting [Read More](https://plus.google.com/+AbhinavGuptaIn/posts)
-* [Jitendra Zaa](http://www.jitendrazaa.com/blog/)- 7 Salesforce Certificates, MVP and Technical Architect working on platform since 2008 [Read More] (http://jitendrazaa.com/)
+* [Jitendra Zaa](http://www.jitendrazaa.com/blog/)- 7 Salesforce Certificates, MVP and Technical Architect working on platform since 2008 [Read More](http://jitendrazaa.com/)
 * [Mohith Shrivastava -(CloudyWorld)](http://cloudyworlds.blogspot.com/)- Mohit is CodeScience at Codescience.com.
 He is known for his valuable contribution in [stackexchange](http://salesforce.stackexchange.com/users/645/mohith-shrivastava) owns 9x Salesforce certification.